gudaochangsheng/ourcode/README.md

 # Description
-Our code is built on an open source repository.
+Our code is built on an open source repository[OpenGait](https://github.com/ShiqiYu/OpenGait).
+This is the code for the paper [GaitMM: Multi-Granularity Motion Sequence Learning for Gait Recognition](https://arxiv.org/abs/2209.08470).
-To prevent violating the rules of double-blind review, we have not given a link to the open source repository.

 # Operating Environments
 ## Hardware Environment
 Our code is running on a server with 2 GeForce RTX 3090 GPUs